jurassicLizard/vex2pdf/README.md

 - **Purpose**: Inventories software components and dependencies
 - **Focus**: Component listing and supply chain transparency

+## Vulnerability Analysis Display

+VEX2PDF renders CycloneDX vulnerability analysis information with visual enhancements to improve readability and quick risk assessment:

+### Analysis States

+The tool displays vulnerability analysis states with color-coded formatting for immediate visual recognition:

+- **Exploitable** (Red) - Vulnerability is directly or indirectly exploitable in the current environment
+- **In Triage** (Orange) - Vulnerability is under active investigation by the security team
+- **Resolved** (Green) - Vulnerability has been successfully remediated
+- **Resolved With Pedigree** (Dark Green) - Remediated with verifiable commit history and audit trail
+- **Not Affected** (Forest Green) - Component is confirmed not vulnerable to this issue
+- **False Positive** (Steel Blue) - Incorrectly identified as vulnerable; not a real security issue

+### Response Actions

+Response actions indicate what remediation steps are available or planned:

+- **Update** (Blue) - Software update available to fix the vulnerability
+- **Rollback** (Blue) - Rollback to a previous non-vulnerable version is the recommended action
+- **Workaround Available** (Orange) - Temporary mitigation or configuration change exists
+- **Can Not Fix** (Red) - Technical limitations prevent fixing this vulnerability
+- **Will Not Fix** (Red) - Vulnerability will not be addressed (risk accepted or deprioritized)

+### Analysis Information

+When present in the CycloneDX document, the analysis section appears after each vulnerability's description and includes:

+1. **State** - Current vulnerability assessment status (color-coded)
+2. **Response** - Available or planned remediation actions (displayed as a bracketed list)
+3. **Justification** - Explanation for "Not Affected" determinations (e.g., "Code Not Reachable", "Protected By Compiler")
+4. **Details** - Comprehensive analysis text explaining the security team's assessment
+5. **Timestamps** - First issued and last updated dates for tracking analysis history

+Analysis sections only appear when the CycloneDX document includes analysis data.
+If no analysis information exists for a vulnerability, the section is omitted entirely.

 ## Fonts Handling

 This tool uses Liberation Sans fonts to render PDFs.
 The fonts are embedded directly in the binary, so **no extra font configuration is required** and the binary works standalone and is fully portable.